maxhlc/brent/README.md

 ### Installation

-The Python wrappers for Orekit are distributed through the conda package manager.
+#### Python
 An environment with the required dependencies can be created from the requirements file in the repository:

 ```
 conda create -n <environment name> --file requirements.txt